 These have been one of my most used items, I just love them!

 After learning that most tea bags aren’t compostable due to the plastic lining inside them, I went out and bought myself a couple of reusable tea bags from Earth Wrapping.
 They work incredibly well, and are so easy to clean.

 I simply pop a couple of teaspoons of tea leaves in the bag, let it steep in hot water until ready, then empty the tea leaves in my compost bin!
 To clean the bag, I wash it out with water and leave it to dry (I dry it inside-out).
 The tea bag will stain over time, but other than that it keeps really well.

 Reusable Water Bottles

-Carrying a reusable water bottle is one of the easiest habits to get in, plus, by switching from a plastic bottle to a stainless steel one, you help stop any plastic chemicals leaching into your water!
-Some overall good brands to consider are: Klean Kanteen, Hydro Flask (both stainless steel), and LifeStraw (plastic).
+Carrying a reusable water bottle is one of the easiest habits to get into.
+Plus, switching from a plastic bottle to a stainless steel one means you help stop any plastic chemicals leaching into your water!
+Some good brands to consider are: Klean Kanteen, Hydro Flask, and LifeStraw (though this one is plastic).